At a Glance

 Some tips for your application 🫡

 Craft a Strong Cover Letter: In your cover letter, express your interest in sustainable investing and how it aligns with the company's values.
-Mention specific experiences that demonstrate your ability to analyze liquidity positions and capital structures.
+Mention specific experiences that demonstrate your ability to analyse liquidity positions and capital structures.

 Follow Application Instructions: Carefully read the application instructions provided by the company.
 Ensure you submit all required documents and adhere to any specified formats or deadlines to increase your chances of being considered.